nextcloud/notifications/docs/ocs-endpoint-v1.md

 }
 ```

-**Note:** In case the Request return status code `204` (No content), you can slow down the polling to once per hour.
-This status code means that there is no app, that can generate notifications.
+**Note:** If the HTTP status code is `204` (No content), you can slow down the polling to once per hour.
+This status code means that there is no app that can generate notifications.

 ### Specification